openimsdk/openim-official/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Contributing

+We welcome contributions from the community!
+Please refer to our [CONTRIBUTING.md](https://github.com/openimsdk/community/tree/main/CONTRIBUTING.md) file for detailed information on how to contribute.

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This project is licensed under the [MIT License](https://github.com/openimsdk/docs/blob/main/LICENSE).